fracter2/multiplayer-retro-game-raylib/README.txt

 '4' Fills the lobby with bots (pre-match only, are replaced by incoming connections).
 	- bots are controlled by server using the same WASD + SPACE, for easy debugging.

 For the client:
 '1' Quit match, gracefully (sends disconnect and awaits response).
 '2' Print debug info (mid-game).

+For both:
+'5' (hold) pauses receiving packets (reads but ignores) to simulate packet loss

 ---- COLLABORATORS ----